njahakiya95/Tweetify-Bot/README.md

 # twitter-bot

-Tweetify Bot randomly tweets text file of quotes every hour.
+This Java twitter bot tweets quotes from a text file every hour.